Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 be used for law enforcement expenses.

-Any moneys collected for the Illinois State Police shall be deposited into the Traffic and
+Any moneys collected for the Illinois State Police shall be remitted to the State Treasurer and deposited into the State Police Operations Assistance Fund.